White Logo

 2) Improper support during sports

-When a woman runs, jogs, or engages in other vigorous exercise, her breasts move in three directions – vertically, horizontally, and in an overall figure-8 like motion.
-Without a properly fitted sports bra, breasts move too freely and may stretch the Cooper’s ligaments and lead to sagging.
+When a woman runs, jogs, or engages in other vigorous exercise, her breasts move in three directions: vertically, horizontally, and in an overall figure-8-like motion.
+Without a properly fitted sports bra, breasts move too freely and may stretch the Cooper’s ligaments, leading to sagging.

 3) Weight loss

-Losing weight suddenly or over a period of time can lead to lose skin.
+Losing weight suddenly or over a period of time can lead to loose skin.
 As your breasts shrink in size, they also lose their lift.
 This also occurs in pregnancy.

 If you are overweight, you will have additional fat tissue in your breasts, which causes them to be heavier and therefore sag.

-Breasts are sagging when the nipple and most of the breast more or less point downwards or hangs.
-Are your nipples still perky or have they started looking downwards?
+Breasts are sagging when the nipple and most of the breast more or less point downwards or hang.
+Are your nipples still perky, or have they started looking downwards?
 Are they at a lower position in your chest than before?

 Did you know:

-1. Breasts get fatter as you get older.
-When you’re in your twenties, your mammary glands are comprised of fat, milk glands and collagen.
-As you get older, the collagen and milk glands get replaced by – you guessed it – more fat.
+• Breasts get fatter as you get older.
+When you’re in your twenties, your mammary glands are comprised of fat, milk glands, and collagen.
+As you get older, the collagen and milk glands get replaced by, you guessed it, more fat.
 Unfortunately, the fat doesn’t make the breasts larger.
 It makes them sag more.

-3. Cardio workouts like jogging and aerobics can cause your breasts to bounce around.
-Make sure your sports bras remain elastic enough to minimize the bounce.
+• Cardio workouts like jogging and aerobics can cause your breasts to bounce around.
+Make sure your sports bras remain elastic enough to minimise the bounce.
 This will also reduce breast pain.

 Breast sag: how to prevent it

 If you’re thinking of certain workouts that will help prevent breast sag, well, the bad news is that there are little to no muscles in your breasts.
 Therefore, exercising is not going to help with this case.
-You should also be weary of creams that claim to lift your breasts – there is no scientific prove that cream can prevent or slow down breast sag, so don’t waste your money on these!
+You should also be wary of creams that claim to lift your breasts, as there is no scientific proof that creams can prevent or slow down breast sag, so don’t waste your money on these!

 Personal Trainer Singapore Khit